colinc86/MathJaxSwift/README.md

 }
 ```

 > The example above converts the TeX input to SVG data that renders the following PNG.
+See the [example](#📗-example) section for more details.
 >
 > <img alt="Hello, Tex!" src="./assets/images/hello_tex.png" width=200px, height=auto>